 Please note that this Policy governs information collected through http://ipi.media/and any subpages.
 It does not apply to ontheline.media, an anonymous, encrypted communications platform for which special security measures exist.

 What personal information do we collect on or through our website?

 If you are just visiting our website, we do not collect any personal information from you.

 We may ask you to provide certain personal data when you contact us through our website, fill out any forms on our website or when you take advantage of certain services we offer, such as when you sign up for our electronic newsletter.
 These data enable us to effectively communicate with you and provide you with personalised content.

-We currently use an external provider, PayPal, to process web-based payments to IPI, including donations and membership fees.
-By using PayPal, you consent to its terms of service, including as they relate to privacy.
+We currently use external providers, Wirecard and PayPal, to process web-based payments to IPI, including donations and membership fees.
+By using Wirecard and PayPal, you consent to its terms of service, including as they relate to privacy.
 For its part, IPI does not store your credit card number or billing information electronically.